Gives You Hell

 "Gives You Hell" is a song by American rock band the All-American Rejects, released as the lead single from their third studio album, When the World Comes Down on September 30, 2008.

 The song is The All-American Rejects' most successful song to date, receiving positive reviews and topping the Billboards Mainstream Top 40 and Adult Top 40 charts as well as peaking at number four on the Hot 100 chart.
-In 2024 It was certified RIAA 9× Platinum for nine million shipments.
+In 2026 It was certified RIAA Diamond for ten million shipments.

 On May 28, 2025, the song charted on the TikTok Viral Top 50, debuting at 37.
 The song went viral on TikTok in 2025 which gained a resurgence in popularity on YouTube and Spotify.